galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 In `paramfit2.py` we will use the same fake data set created in `paramfit1.py`.
 This time, however, we will determine the slope and y-intercept through Bayesian analysis by constructing a grid of possible values of the slope and y-intercept and evaluating the posterior probability at each grid point.
 Fill in any lines of code ending in "?".

 * a) Run `paramfit2.py` and plot the fake data.
-Set up grids for the y-intercept and slope values that make sense.
-What values are we considering for the slope and the y-intercept?
-What is the implicit prior on the slope and y-intercept that we are considering?
+The code has preset grids for the y-intercept and slope values.
+What values are being considered?
+What are the implicit priors on the slope and y-intercept?

 * b) Check that the model space from the choice of grid values for both the y-intercept and slope is also uniformly distributed.
 To do this plot a series of lines using all possible y-intercepts (`y=x+beta_i`) and then all possible slopes (`y=x*alpha_i`).
 Is the model space from the y-intercept parameter evenly spaced?
 Is the model space from the slope parameter evenly spaced?
 Note that uniform priors can be uniform in the parameter or in a function of the parameter, e.g. slope, log(slope), tan(slope), depending on what physically makes sense.
 What is a physically motivated definition of "evenly spaced" for the slope, based on studying the plots?